Reading lists contain different types of resources that can help you in your studies, such as:

 You can see which type of resource an item is by looking at the descriptor below each item:

 Reading lists usually contain the following categories:

-You should be able to tell if an item is essential or further by look at the descriptor below each item:
+You should be able to tell if an item is essential or not by look for the descriptor below each item: